epiforecasts/marburg.parameters/inst/reports/fit_model.md

 # Model description

-We estimate times of onset and death for all 31 reported cases.
-We further estimate the parameters of the onset-to-death distribution, and the serial interval from 14 established transmission pairs.
+We estimated times of onset and death for all 31 reported cases.
+We further estimated the parameters of the onset-to-death distribution, and the serial interval from 14 established transmission pairs.

 We modelled serial intervals as strictly non-negative and drawn from a